Ibrahimumutdoruk/Customized_Hearing_Aid_MobileApp/README.md

-# Customized Hearing Aid App
+# Customized Hearing Aid  Mobile App

 This project is a mobile application developed with Flutter and Dart to control and calibrate a custom Audio Enhancement Unit (AEU).
 It functions as a complete fitting interface, allowing users to perform hearing tests and generating personalized audio processing profiles using the Wide Dynamic Range Compression (WDRC) algorithm.